How to find us?

 ATTENTION: On 31 October 2017 the Supreme Administrative Court of Lithuania ruled in an administrative case (click for full ruling) that the provision of the Law on Citizenship which requires that the applicant for the restoration of Lithuanian citizenship (parent, grandparent or great grandparent of the applicant) held Lithuanian citizenship before Soviet occupation of 15 June 1940 means that that person also had to be Lithuanian citizen on the 15th of June 1940.
-The Migration Department started requiring to prove of the aforementioned fact referring to the Court ruling.
+The Migration Department under the Ministry of Interior of the Republic of Lithuania started requiring to prove of the aforementioned fact referring to the Court ruling.

 There are several ways to acquire Lithuanian citizenship.
 We provide information only about citizenship of children and the application for the reinstatement of citizenship.
-Full information about Lithuanian citizenship can be found at the website of the Migration Department which processes citizenship applications.
-Lithuanian embassies and consulates act as intermediaries between the applicants abroad and the Migration Department.
+Full information about Lithuanian citizenship can be found on the following website of the Migration Department (see Reinstatement of Citizenship of the Republic of Lithuania) which processes citizenship applications.
+Lithuanian embassies and consulates act only as intermediaries between the applicants overseas and the Migration Department.

 A child, born to a Lithuanian citizen, acquires Lithuanian citizenship at birth.
-If a child acquired citizenship of Lithuania and citizenship of another state at birth, he/she may keep Lithuanian citizenship indefinitely.
+If a child acquired citizenship of Lithuania and citizenship of another state at birth, a child may keep Lithuanian citizenship indefinitely.
 At least one of the parents of the child has to be Lithuanian citizen at the moment of birth.
-To obtain Lithuanian passport/ID card for the child, born to a Lithuanian citizen, the birth of the child has to be registered in Lithuania.
+To obtain Lithuanian passport/ID card for the child, born to a Lithuanian citizen, the birth of the child has to be recorded on the Lithuanian national population register.

 If the child was born before the reinstatement of Lithuanian citizenship for the parent, in order for the child to become Lithuanian citizen, the application for the reinstatement of citizenship has to be lodged.